How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 You will earn a certificate instead of an associate’s degree.
 Tuition for these programs is usually around $5,000 to $10,000.

 These programs are a way to quickly get a solid grasp of the foundational knowledge needed to be a medical assistant.
 The accelerated pace allows you to spend more time learning practical skills.
-In addition, you will be able to enter the workforce more quickly than you would with an associate’s degree program.
+In addition, you can enter the workforce more quickly than you would with an associate’s degree program.

-How Long an Associate’s Degree from a Community College Takes?
+How Long Medical Assistant Associate’s Degree Programs from a Community College Take

 Length: 2 years